-This thesis proposal titled: Automatic Fare Meter Matrixprepared and submitted by John Elhie G. Cataga; Jerome B. Gabat; and Apple Jean M. Garcia, in partial fulfilment of the requirements for the degree of Bachelor of Science in Computer Engineering, has been examined and is recommended for acceptance an approval.
+This thesis proposal titled: Automatic Tricycle Fare Meterprepared and submitted by John Elhie G. Cataga; Jerome B. Gabat; and Apple Jean M. Garcia, in partial fulfilment of the requirements for the degree of Bachelor of Science in Computer Engineering, has been examined and is recommended for acceptance an approval.

-Elizier L. Obamos
+Engr.
+Elizier L. Obamos ME.
+CoE

 Thesis Adviser